 Stages of a Cross Lease Flats Plan Update Process

 This is a step-by-step guide to updating your cross-lease title.
 A cross-lease title becomes defective when the footprint of the building changes.
 There are two ways to rectify this.
 Updating your title is described here.
-For information about changing to freehold title, please see our page Defective Cross Lease Titles
+For information about changing to a freehold title, please see our page Defective Cross Lease Titles

-To enlarge the flow chart please click on it.
-To download a PDF version click here.
+To enlarge the flow chart, please click on it.
+To download a PDF version, click here.

 Once the client has entered into an agreement, a topographical/site survey is required.